Breeks Memorial School: Building

 The school was started in a heritage building, which is now a part of the Nilgiris District Court complex.
 The district court with its unique clock tower which is one of the oldest in Tamil Nadu, was originally a part of Breeks Memorial School.
 It was then moved to Charing Cross near the Adams Fountain in 1886.
 The special architectural features are the cloister vault roof, the arched masonry decorations seen above many of the rectangular doors and windows, gable decoration above the central building.

 Education

-It was in this institution where Lord Macaulay coined the syllabi of the education system for India under the British rule, which still remains as the backbone of the modern Indian education system.
+It was in this institution where Lord Macaulay, who visited Ooty once in 1834, coined the syllabi of the education system for India under the British rule, which still remains as the backbone of the modern Indian education system.
 He called an educational system that would create a class of anglicised Indians who would serve as cultural intermediaries between the British and the Indians.
 By doing so, Macaulay wanted to "educate a people who cannot at present be educated by means of their mother tongue" and thus, by incorporating English, he sought to "enrich" the Indian languages so "that they could become vehicles for European scientific, historical, and literary expression".